Travel Tech Tips

 1. Alternatively, T-Mobile is offering a free three-month trial of its network, with unlimited calling within the USA, unlimited global texting, and 50GB of fast 5G/LTE data.
 You keep your current number and add a T-Mobile second number via an eSIM barcode for free, so you can compare their coverage.
 This is a one-time offer.
 More here.

-You have to be on this plan for at least three months, and there's a $30 fee to switch to a cheaper plan after that.
+You have to be on either of these plans for at least three months, and there's a $30 fee to switch to a cheaper plan after that.
+These plans will be available at these prices for a limited time only, but Freedom will honour the rate as long as you remain subscribed to it.

 www.freedommobile.ca